 16. The Living Daylights (a-ha, 1987)

-I know I may sound slightly biased, having only caught them in concert here in Sydney just yesterday, but a-ha’s first five 45s are up there with Kate Bush and Roxy Music as one of the greatest, most audacious singular starts to a music career by anyone.
+I know I may sound slightly biased, having recently caught them in concert here in Sydney, but a-ha’s first five 45s are up there with Kate Bush and Roxy Music as one of the greatest, most audacious singular starts to a music career by anyone.
 Period.
 Coming a year later, their theme for The Living Daylights isn’t quite as assured, but it’s still at least 1987 times better than Sam bloody Smith.
 Sure, they pilfered the horns from their immediate predecessors, Duran Duran’s A View To A Kill, but there’s an irresistible cold-blooded swagger about this song, sung kind of like a good guy/bad guy duel by the swoonsome Morten Harket and officially a co-write with legendary composer John Barry (the truth is that Barry had it written into his contract with Eon that whatever Bond score he worked on, he received a writer’s credit on at least one of its title themes, no matter the extent of his contribution).

 Though the team up wasn’t without tensions.
 When Barry added the strings, he slightly altered the band’s synth hook line, so they responded by changing it back.
 The gruff Yorkshireman likened the experience to “playing ping-pong with four balls” and compared the Nordic poster boys to the Hitler Youth.
 Keyboardist Magne Furuholmen later said: “It was great.
 We were working with John Barry.
 He just wasn’t working with us.”
 Indeed, Paul Waaktaar-Savoy, the band’s guitarist and chief songwriter, recently revealed that “there were certain things that rubbed him up the wrong way.
 We had different working methods and we came across as a little too efficient.”